Neutral Good: Tropes, Examples, and How to Best Use this Alignment

 Buffy Summers

 A great example of Buffy’s neutral good nature comes in season 4.
-Buffy’s world is juxtaposed with a military world, which in theory is lawful good.
-The soldiers obey their commands without question, believing the rules and law to be righteous because they are fighting monsters.
+Buffy’s world is juxtaposed with a military world, which, in theory, is lawful good.
+The soldiers obey their commands without question, believing the rules and law to be righteous because they fight monsters.)

 Buffy, on the other hand, questions all of the orders.
 She refuses to wear camo and refuses to kill a harmless monster, despite the military’s rules.
 She values her own sense of ethics and morality more than the law and knows that the law isn’t always perfect.